CenturyLinkCloud/APIDocs/CAM Platform/api-cost-centers.md

 ##### Members list parameters

-An item in the list `members` require 3 parameters:
+An item in the list `members` requires 3 parameters:

 | Parameter | Type |Description | Req. |
 |-----------|------|------------|------|